pvanvelsen/SubscriptoSite/src/content/terms.md

 ### 7.4 Restrictions

 You may **NOT**:
-- Copy, modify, or create derivative works of the App (except as permitted by open source licenses)
+- Copy, modify, or create derivative works of the App
 - Distribute, sell, lease, or sublicense the App
 - Remove, alter, or obscure any copyright, trademark, or proprietary notices
 - Use any Subscriptin branding in a way that suggests endorsement or affiliation without permission